PagerDuty Component

 Update Webhook Subscription

-Update a webhook subscription | key: updateWebhookSubscription
+Update an existing webhook subscription. | key: updateWebhookSubscription

 | Input | Notes | Example |